leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 We’ll modify settings as necessary later.
 Click on “Create Bucket”

-Next you’ll need to set up IAM credentials.
+Next, you’ll need to set up IAM credentials.
 You never want to use your root access credentials to create your API keys for security reasons.
 To create an IAM user, navigate to Services -> IAM  (you’ll have to scroll)

 ![find_iam](/assets/uploads/find_iam.png)

 CIRCLE IAM

-From the IAM dashboard, click on users in the left hand side navigation bar
+From the IAM dashboard, click on Users in the left-hand side navigation bar

 Click on “Add Users” to add a new IAM user.

 Add a User name - this tutorial is using the name “tutorial-user”

-You then have the choice to set programatic access and/or console access.
-These API keys will be used by active storage to upload files, so we only need programatic access here.
+You then have the choice to set programmatic access and/or console access.
+These API keys will be used by active storage to upload files, so we only need programmatic access here.

 ![add-user-page](/assets/uploads/add-user-page.png)

 Click on next-permissions

 Here you have two choices - you can select “AmazonS3FullAccess” or you can create a custom policy.
-In order to further protect our account we’re going to write a custom policy to only allow access to the specific buckets we’re using in this application.
+To further protect our account, we’re going to write a custom policy to only allow access to the specific buckets we’re using in this application.
 Feel free to use the default S3 policy instead.

 To create the further secure policy, click “Create Policy”.
-This will only a new window that allows you to specify your policy directly:
+This will only be a new window that allows you to specify your policy directly:

 ![policy-window](/assets/uploads/policy-window.png)